 What on earth have you been eating?
-If you have high cholesterol, you’ve probably been eating foods which are contributing to the problem.
+If you have high cholesterol, you’ve probably been eating foods that are contributing to the problem.
 The good news is, food may have increased your cholesterol level and food may also lower the levels.
-With wise food choices the bad fats in your bloodstream will disappear.
+With wise food choices, the bad fats in your bloodstream will disappear.

 A Quick Lesson in Cholesterol

 You’ve probably heard it before – The low-density lipoprotein (LDL) is what needs to be lowered.
 This is the cholesterol-carrying particle that causes the problems.
 LDL cholesterol leads to blocked arteries and atherosclerosis.
 High-density lipoprotein (HDL) on the other hand, is what is commonly called “good cholesterol” and carries the cholesterol back to the liver where it is flushed from the body.
 High HDL can decrease the chances of heart attack and stroke.

 Soluble fiber binds cholesterol in your digestive tract and eliminates it from your body before it has a chance to get into your circulation.
 Polyunsaturated fats directly lower LDL.
 The body can be blocked from absorbing cholesterol by plant sterols and stanols.

 And Now the Foods:

 - Eat your oats – maybe you’ve seen the Cheerios commercial.
 Well, it’s true; oat-based cereal like Cheerios or a bowl of oatmeal for breakfast does help lower cholesterol.

 - Whole grains – such as barley, quinoa, and millet have soluble fiber which helps lower the risk of heart disease.

 - Beans – no doubt you remember the children’s ditty, “Beans, beans good for your heart . . .”
 Turns out they are very good for your heart.
 They have soluble fiber and since they take longer to digest they help you feel fuller longer.